zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 - Topics can be partitioned.
 - The partitioner uses the message key to redirect messages to partitions.
 - Consumers read them from partitions and have an offset.
-- Therefore, more partitions enable more consumers, therefore more scalability.
+- Therefore, more partitions enable more consumers, which makes it more scalable.

 ## Topic Replication